GraphQL

 });

-• Test assertions are evaluated for each GraphQL request in the run.
+• Test assertions run on each GraphQL response.

-• Pass/fail results appear in the runner output alongside REST requests.
+• Pass/fail results appear in the runner output alongside REST results.

 Endpoint: https://countries.trevorblades.com/graphql